Nina A. Kohn

 https://twitter.com/NinaKohn

-Professor Kohn’s scholarly research focuses on elder law and the civil rights of older adults and persons with diminished cognitive capacity.
-Her work has appeared in diverse fora including the Harvard Civil Rights-Civil Liberties Law Review, Georgetown Law Journal Online, the Washington University Law Review, and The Washington Post.
-Her recent articles have addressed long-term care reform, family caregiving, supported and surrogate decision-making, financial exploitation of the elderly, vulnerability and discrimination in old age, the practical and constitutional implications of elder abuse legislation, the potential for an elder rights movement, and legal education.
+Professor Kohn’s scholarly research focuses on elder law, advance planning and medical consent, and the civil rights of older adults and persons with cognitive capacity challenges.
+Her work has appeared in diverse fora including the Harvard Civil Rights-Civil Liberties Law Review, Georgetown Law Journal Online, the Boston University Law Review, and The Washington Post.
+Her recent articles have addressed long-term care reform, family caregiving, supported and surrogate decision-making, financial exploitation of the elderly, vulnerability, and discrimination in old age, voting rights of institutionalized persons, and legal education.
+She is also the author of “Elder Law: Practice, Policy & Problems” (Wolters Kluwer, 3d ed.
+2024).

-Professor Kohn earned an A.B. summa cum laude from Princeton University and a J.D. magna cum laude from Harvard University.
+Professor Kohn earned an A.B. summa cum laude from Princeton University and J.D. magna cum laude from Harvard University.
 She clerked for the Hon.
 Fred I. Parker of the United States Court of Appeals for the Second Circuit.
 Following her clerkship, she was awarded a fellowship by the Skadden Fellowship Foundation to provide direct representation to nursing home residents and frail elders.
 She is a past recipient of the College of Law’s Res Ipsa Loquitur award recognizing excellence in teaching, and Syracuse University’s Judith Greenberg Seinfeld Distinguished Faculty Fellowship.

 Education